satyaborg/rag/README.md

 2. Mistral medium on the whole is more faithful as compared to GPT-3.5-turbo.
 However, only one combination i.e. `gpt-3.5-turbo` with Cohere's `embed-english-v3.0`, using hybrid retrieval, scored perfectly on both faithfulness and relevancy.

-3. On retrieval strategies, the hybrid approach consistently outperforms the other two approaches.
+3. For retrieval strategies, the hybrid approach consistently outperforms the other two approaches.

 4. Keyword-based traditional strategies unsurprisingly perform the worst.
 However, they tend to augment vector-based methods and improve performance overall as per (3).

 Additionally, reranking methods can be employed to further boost performance.

-Below is the overall evaluation results as sorted by hit rate, MRR, faithfulness and relevancy:
+Below is the overall evaluation results as sorted by their hit rate, MRR, faithfulness and relevancy:

 | LLM            | Embedding              | Chunking Strategy | Retrieval Strategy | Hit Rate |      MRR | Faithfulness | Relevancy |
 | :------------- | :--------------------- | :---------------- | :----------------- | -------: | -------: | -----------: | --------: |